This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 • the left part contains a list of tabs corresponding to configuration categories:

-Figure 4 - 11: Category tabs on Configuration page
+Figure 4 - 11: Category tabs on the left side of Config page

-• and the right part contains the properties of the selected category tab (for example here the Main parameters tab properties) :
+• and the main area contains the properties of the selected category tab (for example here the Main parameters tab properties):

-Figure 4 - 12: Properties of the Main parameters tab on Configuration page
+Figure 4 - 12: Properties of the Main parameters tab on Config page

 Using the Configuration page